“Artificial intelligence” for law enforcement? European Parliament‘s Home Affairs Committee calls for ban on biometric mass surveillance

 Patrick Breyer (Pirate Party), who was involved in the drafting of the report as shadow rapporteur for the Greens/EFA group, comments:

 “This report is a milestone in the fight against biometric mass surveillance in Europe, because for the first time a majority in the European Parliament wants to put an end to this total form of surveillance.
 Biometric and mass surveillance and behavioral prediction technology in our public spaces undermines our freedoms and threatens our open society.
 We cannot allow the discrimination of certain groups of people and the false incrimination of countless individuals by these technologies.
-The European Data Protection Supervisor and the European Data Protection Board have also recently spoken out in favour of a ban on biometric mass surveillance.
+The European Data Protection Supervisor has also recently spoken out in favour of a ban on biometric mass surveillance.

 I call on all citizens to put pressure on the EU by signing the European Citizens’ Initiative #ReclaimYourFace!“